Eakring

 Eakring is a village and civil parish in the Newark and Sherwood district of Nottinghamshire, England.
-Its population at the 2011 Census was 419.
+Its population at the 2011 census was 419, and this increased to 440 residents for the 2021 census.
 There was sizeable oil production there in the mid-20th century.

+The village's name is of Old Norse origin: eik-hringr, which means "the circle of oak trees".

 Geography

 The village lies between the A617 and the A616 roads between Ollerton and Southwell.
 Dukes Wood to the south is situated on the top of an escarpment, giving good views over the Trent valley to the east and towards Southwell to the south.
-Clouds formed by the Cottam Power Station are often seen on clear days to the north-east.
+Clouds formed by the Cottam Power Station were previously seen on clear days to the northeast.
 A steep hill descends into the village from the south, on which the road passes a large residential training centre for National Grid plc.

 Heritage

 The village pub is the Savile Arms in Bilsthorpe Road.
 The Robin Hood Way, a long-distance footpath that passes through the village, is altogether 168 km (104 miles) long.